albanD/pytorch/docs/source/community/governance.rst

 Wiki <https://github.com/pytorch/pytorch/wiki/The-Ultimate-Guide-to-PyTorch-Contributions>`__ for contribution for a walkthrough.

-**Q: Can I become a committer on the project?** Unfortunately, the current commit process to PyTorch involves an interaction with Facebook infrastructure that can only be triggered by Facebook employees.
-We are however looking at ways to expand the committer base to individuals outside of Facebook and will provide an update when the tooling exists to allow this.
+**Q: Can I become a committer on the project?** All module owners can be committers for the module they own.
+See above on how to start contributing to the project and eventually become a committer.

 **Q: What if I would like to deliver a PyTorch tutorial at a conference or otherwise?
 Do I need to be 'officially' a committer to do this?** No,